 By developing the essentially human qualities of critical thinking and complex interactivity that will be more important than ever.

-To ensure that students have the foundational knowledge and essential skills to thrive in work environments that are evolving faster than ever, the Intercultural Studies and Languages major promotes the ideals of the liberal arts tradition and global citizenship.
+To ensure that students have the foundational knowledge and essential skills to thrive in work environments that are evolving faster than ever, the Humanities and Language Division promotes the ideals of the liberal arts tradition and global citizenship.